dapr/docs/howto/setup-monitoring-tools/setup-prometheus-grafana.md

-# Set up Prometheus and Grafana
+# Set up Prometheus and Grafana on Kubernetes

-This document shows how to install Prometheus and Grafana to view Dapr metrics.
+This document describes how to install Prometheus and Grafana on a Kubernetes cluster which can then be used to view the Dapr metrics dashboards.

-Watch this [video](https://www.youtube.com/watch?v=8W-iBDNvCUM&feature=youtu.be&t=2580) for a demonstration of the Grafana metrics dashboard.
+Watch this [video](https://www.youtube.com/watch?v=8W-iBDNvCUM&feature=youtu.be&t=2580) for a demonstration of the Grafana Dapr metrics dashboards.

 ## Prerequisites